Raibows/DynamicBatchSampler/README.md

 # Dynamic Batch Sampler

 Yet another dynamic batch sampler for variable sequence data (e.g., most of the data in NLP) in PyTorch.
 Supports both **single gpu** and **multi-gpu** training (DDP, Distributed Data Parallel).

-Welcome to issue or pull requests!
-Please star my project if it helps you.

 <p align=center>
     <b><big>Rubust.
 Easy to use.
 Efficient for distributed training.</big></b>
 </p>

+Efficient for training because it will cluster the input data that have similar length to reduce the padding as much as possible.
+Besides, the batch size will dynamically change to utilize the gpu memory due to every batch is determined by the number of total tokens of a batch.
+Further to explain, your gpu memory usage is decided by the number of total tokens of a batch but not the batch size!
+So a better way to process variable sequence data like text sentence is to let the batch size change!
+See the parameters to have a thorough comprehension.

+Welcome to issue or pull requests!
+Please star my project if it helps you.

 ## Requirements

 ```
 python 3.5+
 PyTorch 1.x
-single gpu or multi-gpu (DDP)
 ```

-## QuickStart
+## Quick Start

 1. clone this repo or just copy the file ``DBSampler.py`` to your root directory of your project.